WhitelistVideo

 Is YouTube safe for kids?

-YouTube can be educational.
-But only when parents—not algorithms—are in control.
+YouTube is a tool.
+It can be incredibly useful, but only when parents—not algorithms—are the ones in charge.

 References